The content on this page is marketing communication

 7. Methodologies

-The following methodologies are deployed under the respective pillars that inform the environmental and social characteristics of the equityproducts:
+The following methodologies are deployed under the respective pillars that inform the environmental and social characteristics of the equity products:

 a.
 Exclusion

-As defined by the exclusion criteria, SKAGEN will not invest in a company if it falls under one of two themes.
+As defined by the exclusion criteria, SKAGEN equity funds will not invest in a company if it falls under one of two themes.
 The first is product specific – exclusion of companies that are exposed, via a certain share of revenue, to certain products.
 The other exclusion criteria encompass companies that violate global norms such as the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
-Whenever a new investment case is identified, the portfolio manager in question must forward a screening request to the ESG Team which will assess whether the investment is in breach of SKAGEN's exclusion criteria.
+Whenever a new investment case is identified, the portfolio manager in question must forward a screening request to the R&O Team which will assess whether the investment is in breach of Storebrand's exclusion criteria.
 To assess this, a third-party ESG data provider is relied on.

 b.
 Enhanced due diligence of companies in high emitting sectors